bluelabsio/records-mover/LOADING_SUPPORT.md

     water mark.
 You can look at `cover/index.html` and sort by 'missing' to see likely reasons why coverage has slipped.

+12. Update `mover_test_case.py#supported_load_variants` in
+    `tests/integration` to reflect expectations for your database

 [done to here]
-12. Update `mover_test_case.py#supported_load_variants` in `tests/integration` to reflect expectations for your database

-TODO: Update mover_test_case.py

-12. Get CircleCI passing through the 'test' workflow.
+13. Get CircleCI passing through the 'test' workflow.

-13. Get CircleCI passing through the 'quality' workflow.
+14. Get CircleCI passing through the 'quality' workflow.
 You can work through issues locally with `make quality` and friends.